-Career Opportunities: Criminalists, Special Agents, Criminal Intelligence Specialists, Training Officers, Analysts, Security Officers, Clericals, Student Assistants and Interns.
+Career Opportunities: Criminalists, Special Agents, Criminal Intelligence Specialists, Analysts, Security Officers, Clericals, and Interns.

-DLE Director’s Office serves as the policy making and oversight body for the branches and bureau’s within the California Department of Justice, as well as provides policy recommendations and guidance, from a law enforcement perspective, to the Attorney General.
+DLE Director’s Office serves as the policy making and oversight body for the four bureaus within DLE.
+It also provides policy recommendations and guidance, from a law enforcement perspective, to the Attorney General.